teatimeguest/setup-texlive-action/README.md

 ### Historic Versions

-You can use an older version of TeX Live by specifying `version`:
+You can use an older version of TeX Live by setting `version`:

 ```yaml
 - name: Setup TeX Live 2008